The best type of leadership for a CrossFit coach

 The athlete performing coaching cues is a useful tool.

-Sims & Lorenzi (1992) speak of a type of leadership that wishes not only to fully maximize their followers’ potential, but also to transform them into self-leaders, giving them the tools to grow.
-They call it “superleadership”: this is the kind of leader we should all become.
+Sims & Lorenzi (1992) speak of a type of leadership that wishes not only to fully maximize their followers’ potential, but also to transform them into self-leaders, giving them the tools for them to grow.
+They call it “superleadership”.

 Shaw,